 3G phase out has been planned for many years and 3G networks are already shut down in several countries.
 Typically, these markets have universal 4G coverage and are advanced in their roll-outs of 5G so it has made sense to retire 3G and reassign spectrum to the newer technologies.

-Europe has seen more sunsets in 3G than 2G so far, with the region’s first operator turning off its 3G network in 2015 in Denmark.
+Europe has seen more sunsets in 3G than 2G so far.
 A total of 19 operators in 14 nations plan to switch off 3G by 2025, whereas only eight operators in eight countries are planning a 2G switch off by same time, reports GSMA Intelligence, although these numbers are growing regularly as operators reveal their plans.
 The 3G shutdown in Europe is well-detailed with most networks publishing their 3G sunset date.
 There is a new trend in Europe where some operators are extending the time, they plan to have 2G up and running.
 One example is in the UK where the date for sunset was set to 2025 but our latest info has seen these dates being extended because the UK government has come to an agreement with the UK mobile operators that they continue operation of their 2G networks for the coming years.

 Again, thanks to its roll-out of 4G and 5G, the US is also well underway in 3G network shutdown, with the major operators all planning to have retired the technology by the end of 2022.
 In previous years, the wider Americas region has focused on the 2G radio sunset as operators have launched 5G.
 Operators are now utilising existing spectrum that was devoted to 2G to address the demands of 4G and 5G networks.